wangjiezhe/awesome-stars/README.md

 ## Shell

+- [travis-racket](https://github.com/greghendershott/travis-racket) - Use Travis with Racket
+- [inxi](https://github.com/smxi/inxi) - inxi is a full featured CLI system information tool.
+It is available in most Linux distribution repositories, and also runs somewhat on BSDs.
+- [with](https://github.com/mchav/with) - Command prefixing for continuous workflow using a single tool.
-- [cipherscan](https://github.com/jvehent/cipherscan) - A very simple way to find out which SSL ciphersuites are supported by a target.
+- [cipherscan](https://github.com/mozilla/cipherscan) - A very simple way to find out which SSL ciphersuites are supported by a target.
 - [tldr](https://github.com/raylee/tldr) - Simplified and community-driven man pages http://tldr-pages.github.io/
 - [systemd-shutdown-diagnose](https://github.com/farseerfc/systemd-shutdown-diagnose) - Take from https://co-op.space/systemd-guan-ji-chao-shi-wen-ti-ding-wei-fang-fa/ , help to diagnose why systemd cannot shutdown properly
 - [github-markdown-toc](https://github.com/ekalinin/github-markdown-toc) - Easy TOC creation for GitHub README.md